 Yes!
 What a wonderful way to ensure the Playhouse’s future for years to come while earning a valuable tax deduction.
 You can leave your legacy in the performing arts without compromising your commitments to loved ones.
 It’s easier and more cost-effective than you may think.
-Contact your estate planning attorney, a trust officer, or an accountant who specializes in planned giving, or contact Nikki Syverson, development director, 515-974-5370, for more information.
+Contact your estate planning attorney, a trust officer, or an accountant who specializes in planned giving, or contact Chris Andersen, director of philanthropy, 515-974-5370, for more information.

 The Playhouse’s endowment is managed under an agreement with the Community Foundation of Greater Des Moines.
 Funds are invested and a portion of each year’s income is available to support Playhouse programs.
-For more information, contact Nikki Syverson, development director, 515-974-5370, or a Community Foundation official.
+For more information, contact Chris Andersen, director of philanthropy, 515-974-5370, or a Community Foundation official.

 Please call costume designer Angela Lampe, 515-974-5364, before bringing items over.
 Always make sure whatever you donate is in good condition and clean.

 Please contact Jonathan Hudspeth, production manager, 515-974-5359, before bringing items over.

 There is no guarantee a donated item will appear onstage at a particular time.
 Sometimes a donated piece may be used right away.
 At other times, a piece may be in storage for several years until the right design concept for that piece comes along.
 We are unable to let you know when a donated item will be in a show.

 Since part of our process is to teach independence and to foster that skill, we do prefer children attend class on their own.

 All of our paid instructors, including summer college interns, have undergone a background check.